rambasnet/DevEnvSetup/README.md

 ## Windows 10

-If you're running Windows, follow the instructions on in [README](Windows/README.md) in Windows folder
+If you're running Windows, follow the instructions in [this README](Windows/README.md) in Windows folder.

 ## Mac

-If you're running Mac, follow the instructions in this [README](Mac/README.md) in Mac folder.
+If you're running Mac, follow the instructions in [this README](Mac/README.md) in Mac folder.

 ## Virtual Box and Ubuntu Linux VM Setup